- Screen Colours:

 - Black & Yellow

-Why the inverted commas round the title of this page?
-It is because the Post Office moved from its position on the south side of the lower section of Fore Street in the 1960s up the road to its current location close to the Star Lane junction.
-Brian Jepson's own hand-lettered label is dated 1999 and captions the photograph: 'Fore Street - 40 years ago.
-Now IE Electric & Post Office'; this dates the view to 1959.
+Brian Jepson's own hand-lettered label to his photograph is dated 1999 and captions the photograph: 'Fore Street - 40 years ago.
+Now IE Electric & Post Office'; this dates the view to c.1959.
 Brian would have had a particular interest in this view as it is the one he would have seen from his own front windows of 'The Cor Visser House'.
 At the time of the photograph Smyth Bros.
-Builders Merchants had a remarkable number of individual and linked shops in Fore Street - far more than Martin & Newby.
+Builders Merchants had a remarkable number of individual and linked shops in Fore Street – far more than Martin & Newby.
 Here we see three linked shops including the building with the two dormer windows.

-Here's the view in 2014 of the truncated building north of the Post Office, cut off by the Star Lane cut-through.
+Here's the view in 2014 of the truncated building north of the Post Office, cut off by the Star Lane Gyratory traffic system created in the 1980s.
 The roof with the dormer windows has been extended left over the next-door shop.

 See also Fore Street maps showing Listed buildings and Public houses.